ChickenParmigiana/qtile-wayland-dotfiles-flock/README.md

 ## Details

 Below is a list of some of the packages that I use for my current setup.
-The idle management and screen locker currently do not function under Qtile running under Wayland but work to resolve this is currently under way.
+The idle management and screen locker currently do not function with Qtile running under Wayland but work to resolve this is currently under way.

 - **Operating System** --- [Archlinux](https://www.archlinux.org/)
 - **AUR Helper** --- [Paru](https://aur.archlinux.org/packages/paru-git/)